MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/edit-order-trans.md

 To edit and audit order transactions in Commerce headquarters, follow these steps.

 1. Install the [Microsoft Dynamics Office Add-in](https://appsource.microsoft.com/product/office/WA104379629?tab=Overview).
-1. On the **Retail parameters** page, on the **Customer orders** tab, on the **Order** FastTab, specify a hold code for **Hold code for order synchronization errors**.
+1. On the **Commerce parameters** page, on the **Customer orders** tab, on the **Order** FastTab, specify a hold code for **Hold code for order synchronization errors**.
+2. Please pause other order synchronization jobs if it is going to coflict with time of using Edit and Audit.
-1. Open the **Store financials** workspace.
+3. Open the **Store financials** workspace.
 The **Online order synchronization errors** and **Customer order synchronization errors** tiles provide a prefiltered view of the retail transaction page.
 Each shows the transaction records that have failed synchronization for the corresponding order type.
-1. Open either the **Online order synchronization errors** page or the **Customer order synchronization errors** page.
+4. Open either the **Online order synchronization errors** page or the **Customer order synchronization errors** page.
 Select a record to view the synchronization error details.
 The **Synchronization status** FastTab provides the following error details:

     - Pending order status
     - Order error details